avapolzin/spike/docs/_build/html/_sources/citation.rst.txt

 * if you use ``PSFEx`` to generate empirical PSFs: ``PSFEx`` and ``SExtractor``
 * if you use ePSFs: ``photutils``
 * if you use STDPSFs:

+Note that the BibTex for all of these references is included in the ``spike`` `paper.bib <https://github.com/avapolzin/spike/blob/master/paper/paper.bib>`_.